ray-project/ray/doc/source/data/transforming-data.rst

 Transforming data
 =================

-Transformations let you preprocess data and perform inference.
+Transformations let you process and modify your dataset.
+You can compose transformations to express a chain of computations.

 This guide shows you how to:

 * `Transform rows <#transforming-rows>`_
 * `Transform batches <#transforming-batches>`_